 The National Moravian-Silesian Theatre (based in 1919) is the biggest and oldest professional theatre in Ostrava and in the Moravian-Silesian region.
 At the same time is the biggest cultural institution established by the statutory city of Ostrava.
-Theatre perform regularly on two permanent scenes – in the Antonín Dvořák Theatre
+Theatre performs regularly on three permanent scenes – at the Antonín Dvořák Theatre

-(seating capacity of 517) and in the Jiří Myron Theatre
+(seating capacity of 517), at the Jiří Myron Theatre

 The National Moravian-Silesian Theatre is the only theatre in Moravia, which has four artistic companies:

 The theatre presents about 20 premieres